The Opponents

 The Advocates

-The advocates, like Dan Borlan and Holly Cotter whom we introduce below, are the success stories that make sure SEO does not just reap long-term intangible value, but is a part of a sales-conversion process or blueprint that literally translates traffic from “outer space” (random visitors from search engines) into real buyers.
+The advocates are the success stories that make sure SEO does not just reap long-term intangible value, but is a part of a sales-conversion process or blueprint that literally translates traffic from “outer space” (random visitors from search engines) into real buyers.
 That’s real money results within a time frame.
 They also know that SEO has a larger impact on smaller niches where there’s less competition.

 SEO Book